LeonBroseliske/CFC/README.md

 * checkaggrbin: path to the checkaggr.py script, default: ./checkaggr.py
 * cleanupconfirmation: asks for confirmation before running the clean command, set to false for cron usage, default: true
 * date: set the date format for the firewall comments, default: $(date +%d%m%Y) -> 22062016
+* ipsetname: sets the IPSET list name, default: blockedips
+* ipsetservers: sets the servers that use IPSET instead of iptables, default: "lvs05.example.com lvs06.example.com"
 * fwchain: name of the firewall chain to add/del/search, default: INPUT
 * masklimit: max size of the ip ranges that can be added, default: /21
 * precheck: check if the ip that is about to be added is already in the firewall or part of a larger added range, might be a bit slow on large firewalls on IPv6 (~25 sec. for searching 500 ip ranges per server), default: true
 * protected: enable the added protected ranges, default: true
 * protectedranges: ip ranges that are excluded from the 'add' function, usually the ranges owned by the local network, default: "172.16.0.0/12 10.0.0.0/8 192.168.0.0/16"
 * pythonbin: location of the used Python binary, default: /usr/bin/python3
-* servers: servers that the firewalls run on that will be controlled through ssh, default: "lvs01.example.com lvs02.example.com lvs03.example.com lvs04.example.com"
+* servers: sets the servers that use iptables only, default: "lvs01.example.com lvs02.example.com lvs03.example.com lvs04.example.com"

 * The IPv6 functions are marked with the '6' suffix